By Greg Reynolds for CoinWeek …..

 I can certainly testify as to the quality of this 1607 ‘Double Dollar.’
 It is an extremely choice Almost Uncirculated (AU) coin, with just a little honest wear, minimal imperfections, and pleasing natural toning.
-It is NGC graded AU-55.
-It is a lot nicer, though, than numerous other 17th century silver coins that are also NGC graded AU-55.
+It is graded NGC AU-55.
+It is a lot nicer, though, than numerous other 17th-century European silver coins that are also NGC-graded AU-55.
 It sold for $12,075, which is a substantial amount of money for a Dutch coin.

 Elmen was even more ecstatic about a Dutch 1809 dollar depicting Napoleon.
-Elmen explains that “it is a wonderfully original, superb uncirculated, prooflike coin” and “less than twenty are known for the type.”
-It is NGC graded MS-65.
+Elmen explains that “it is a wonderfully original, superb uncirculated, prooflike coin” and “less than 20 are known for the type.”
+It is NGC-graded MS-65.
 It sold for $48,300 to bidder #589.

-Though not in the same league as the Dutch (Netherlands) sections, the Danish component of the Millennia collection is noteworthy.
-A 1650 Crown depicting Frederick III is NGC graded AU-55.
+Though not in the same league as the Dutch (Netherlands) sections, the Danish component of the European coins in the Millennia Collection is noteworthy.
+A 1650 Crown depicting Frederick III is NGC-graded AU-55.
 It has pleasant, even, balanced natural toning and no noticeable contact marks.
 It is has a soothing, original appearance, and its surfaces may well be completely original.
 Though the type is not extremely rare, this piece is special.
 Elmen exclaims that “it is breathtaking, a knockout, absolutely super.”
-Although $6325 is more than three times the high estimate, it is a price that makes sense to me.
+Although $6,325 is more than three times the high estimate, it is a price that makes sense to me.
 In terms of originality and technical merit, finding a nicer one may be very difficult or impossible.

 A Danish Two Ducat (6.9 grams) gold coin dated 1773 may be conservatively graded MS-62 by the NGC.
 It has excellent detail and no serious detractions.
 It is choice and very rare, and probably played a special historical role rather than being minted solely for commerce.
 It sold for $23,000.
 Elmen says that “it is a wonderful coin.”

 Greenland dollars, sometimes called Piastres, were minted in three years with two dates.
 Those dated 1771 were struck in both 1771 and 1774 at the Copenhagen Mint.
-The 1777 dollars were struck at the Konigsberg Mint.
-For all three varieties, a total of fewer than fifty are known today.
-More than twenty of those are impounded in museums.
-So, there are less than thirty Greenland dollars available to collectors, and Larry Hanks suggests that there are fewer than twenty-three!
+The 1777 dollars were struck at the Koenigsberg Mint.
+For all three varieties, a total of fewer than 50 are known today.
+More than 20 of those are impounded in museums.
+So, there are less than 30 Greenland dollars available to collectors, and Larry Hanks suggests that there are fewer than 23!
 The 1777 Greenland dollar sold for $39,100.
-It is NGC graded AU-55.
+It is NGC-graded AU-55.

 This 1771 Greenland ‘dollar’ is definitely uncirculated, is semi-prooflike, and is very likely to be the finest known of the entire type.
 It has excellent, even natural toning.
 The obverse is a medium gray with blue and russet tints.
 The reverse color is splendid and features gray-blue fields with orange-russet patches about the outer design elements and majestically above the crown.
 To the naked eye, this coin looks almost flawless.
 Under five-times magnification, light to moderate hairlines and small contact marks are visible.
 When it is tilted under a light, this coin looks really cool.
 It is more than very attractive, and its NGC grade of MS-66 is fair.
 It sold for $178,250 to Dr. Robert Hesselgesser.
 This result is probably dramatically higher the previous auction record for a Greenland Crown (‘dollar’).

-The French section was not one of the strongest parts of the Millennia collection.
-The German section was extremely extensive, and many of the pieces have natural toning and choice surfaces.
-Before the mid 19th century, there were numerous, autonomous German or German-speaking city-states and small nations, and most of them did not have much influence on international monetary trends or on overall world history.
+The French section was not one of the strongest parts of the Millennia Collection, but the German section was extremely extensive, and many of the pieces have natural toning and choice surfaces.
+Before the mid-19th century, there were numerous, autonomous German or German-speaking city-states and small nations, and most of them did not have much influence on international monetary trends or on overall world history.
 Many of these German societies, though, produced an interesting variety of coins, which have been avidly collected for centuries.
-In the context of the Millennia collection, German coins were not of paramount importance.
+In the context of the Millennia Collection, German coins were not of paramount importance.

 At the auction, there was intense bidding for an uncirculated, 1481 gold coin of Milan.
 Now a major city in the unified nation of Italy, Milan was then independent and was ruled by the noble House of Sforza.
-The reigning Duke, Giovanni Galeazzo Sforza, is pictured on the obverse (front).
+The reigning Duke, Giovanni Galeazzo Sforza, is pictured on the obverse.

-This coin is NGC graded MS-64, and weighs 6.97 grams, almost a quarter of an ounce.
-For centuries, the Ducat (3.5 grams) was the base standard for gold coins of much of Europe.
+This coin is NGC-graded MS-64, and weighs 6.97 grams, almost a quarter of an ounce.
+For centuries, the Ducat (3.5 grams) was the base standard for European gold coins.
 This coin would thus be equivalent to the Two Ducat denomination though its denomination has a local name.
 Bidding started at nearly $22,000.
 Floor and telephone bidders pushed it to $34,500.

 The eight reales Crown of the Spanish Empire weighs less than a Maria Theresa Taler, 27 grams (about 0.95 ounce) but is seven-eighths silver (87.5%).
 The net silver content of these two standard denominations is thus very close (about 23.4 grams for the Taler versus 23.6 for the eight reales).
 Besides, in reality, the weights and silver fineness of the respective coins tended to very.
 Merchants expected a range of deviation.